 Because, duh, it’s in the name!
 This American home-style eatery is a Portland landmark with its big plates of yummy, slow-cooked, comfort food goodness.
 Reservations are ALWAYS required on the weekends, so if you want to go on your special day, call ASAP!
 They often open additional Mother’s Day seating on Saturday, if that works better for you.

-This is a great one if you have littles because after dining you can stroll through the zoo and visit some of their notable moms and families, like Asian elephant Rose-Tu, mom to four-year-old Lily and eight-year-old Samudra!
+This is a great one if you have littles because before or after dining you can stroll through the zoo and visit some of their notable moms and families, like Asian elephant Rose-Tu, mom to four-year-old Lily and eight-year-old Samudra!
 Reservations required.

 Really pricie, but super fun to cruise up and down the Willamette or Columbia rivers, sipping mimosas and gorging yourself silly at the all-you-can-eat buffet.
 Not feeling brunch?
 They offer a Mother’s Day dinner cruise on both their Portland and Columbia Gorge ships, too!
 Advance reservations and payment is required.